An extended Gauss-Newton method for full waveform inversion: Abstract

 \section{Abstract}

-Full Waveform Inversion (FWI) is a large-scale nonlinear ill-posed problem for which implementation of the Newton-type methods is computationally expensive.
-Moreover, these methods can trap in undesirable local minima when the starting model lacks low-wavenumber part and the recorded data lack low-frequency content.
-In this paper, the Gauss-Newton (GN) method is modified to address these issues.
-We rewrite the GN system for multisoure multireceiver FWI in an equivalent matrix equation form whose solution is a diagonal matrix, instead of a vector in the standard system.
-Then we relax the diagonality constraint, lifting the search direction from a vector to a matrix.
-This relaxation is equivalent to introducing an extra degree of freedom in the subsurface offset axis for the search direction.
-Furthermore, it makes the Hessian matrix separable and easy to invert.
-The relaxed system is solved explicitly for computing the desired search direction, requiring only inversion of two small matrices that deblur the data residual matrix along the source and receiver dimensions.
-Application of the Extended GN (EGN) method to solve the extended-source FWI leads to an algorithm that has the advantages of both model extension and source extension.
-Numerical examples are presented showing robustness and stability of EGN algorithm for waveform inversion.
+Full waveform inversion (FWI) is a large-scale nonlinear ill-posed problem for which computationally expensive Newton-type methods can become trapped in undesirable local minima, particularly when the initial model lacks a low-wavenumber component and the recorded data lacks low-frequency content.
+A modification to the Gauss-Newton (GN) method is proposed to address these issues.
+The standard GN system for multisource multireceiver FWI is reformulated into an equivalent matrix equation form, with the solution becoming a diagonal matrix rather than a vector as in the standard system.
+The search direction is transformed from a vector to a matrix by relaxing the diagonality constraint, effectively adding a degree of freedom to the subsurface offset axis.
+The relaxed system can be explicitly solved with only the inversion of two small matrices that deblur the data residual matrix along the source and receiver dimensions, which simplifies the inversion of the Hessian matrix.
+When used to solve the extended source FWI objective function, the Extended GN (EGN) method integrates the benefits of both model and source extension.
+The EGN method effectively combines the computational effectiveness of the reduced FWI method with the robustness characteristics of extended formulations and offers a promising solution for addressing the challenges of FWI.
+It bridges the gap between these extended formulations and the reduced FWI method, enhancing inversion robustness while maintaining computational efficiency.
+The robustness and stability of the EGN algorithm for waveform inversion are demonstrated numerically.